|Mare Stare provides

 extensive experience using our miniature donkeys as "therapy

-animals".
-We have one jennet that has logged nearly 700 hours of
+animals."
+We have several jennet that has logged over 1000 hours of

 community service: visiting nursing homes, challenged people,